 New Four-Stroke Performance for Tunnel Boat Racers

 Mercury Racing expands its Apex Series of competition outboards with the introduction of the Mercury Racing 200 APX, a V6 four-stroke model designed for UIM F2 and APBA OPC tunnel boat racing.
-Rated at more than 200 horsepower, the 200 APX outboard offers racers a very durable powerhead and the latest in four-stroke engine technology, while reducing exhaust emissions by 90 percent compared to the Mercury Racing 200 SX two-stroke outboard currently in use in these classes, which is no longer in production.
+Rated at more than 200 horsepower, the 200 APX outboard offers racers a very durable powerhead and the latest in four-stroke engine technology, while reducing exhaust emissions by 90 percent compared to the Mercury Racing 200 XS two-stroke outboard currently in use in these classes, which is no longer in production.
 The Mercury Racing 200 APX will be available in May, 2021, only to qualified racing teams.

 “The new 200 APX is designed to deliver outstanding performance while reducing the cost of maintenance and fuel for F2 and OPC race teams, many of which are amateurs,” said Stuart Halley, Mercury Racing general manager.
 “Mercury Racing is also striving to produce high-performance and competition engines that keep emissions to a minimum, and the 200 APX helps push that effort forward.”

 On both the UIM F2 and APBA OPC circuits, racers compete carbon fiber tunnel boats about 16 feet (4.8 meters) long and weighing as little as 1,130 pounds (513 kg) including the engine and driver.
 The F2 boats raced in Europe are capable of a top speed approaching 120 mph (190 kph), and can accelerate from zero to 60 mph in just 5 seconds.
 Up to 20 boats tear around a two-pin course together, dodging spray and wakes in a thrilling show for fans viewing in person and remotely.